nezaboodka/reactronic/README.md

   - **Observable Objects** - a set of objects that store data of an application (state);
-  - **Atomic Action** - a function that makes changes in observable objects in atomic way ("all or nothing");
+  - **Atomic Function** - a function that makes changes in observable objects in atomic way ("all or nothing");
-  - **Reactive Process** - recurrent and automatic (re-)execution of a function in response to changes made by atomic actions;
+  - **Reactive Function** - a function that is (re-)executed in response to changes made by atomic actions;
-  - **Cached Result** -  result value of a function that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.
+  - **Cached Function** -  a function which result is remembered and, if becomes obsolete, causes function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.